esikm/Pillow/docs/reference/ImageColor.rst

-.. py:module:: PIL.ImageColor
+.. py:module:: PIL2.ImageColor
-.. py:currentmodule:: PIL.ImageColor
+.. py:currentmodule:: PIL2.ImageColor

 :py:mod:`ImageColor` Module
 ===========================

 The :py:mod:`ImageColor` module contains color tables and converters from CSS3-style color specifiers to RGB tuples.
-This module is used by :py:meth:`PIL.Image.new` and the :py:mod:`~PIL.ImageDraw` module, among others.
+This module is used by :py:meth:`PIL2.Image.new` and the :py:mod:`~PIL2.ImageDraw` module, among others.

 .. _color-names: